 The front and the rear derailleurs are Shimano Altus and Shimano Acera, so you will get a good bang for your buck.
 They shift silently and seamlessly through all 24 gears, up and down the 11-32T Shimano Cassette.

 The best thing about Cannondale Quick CX4 is the hydraulic disc brakes, which are always desired but rarely seen on cheap hybrid bikes.
 The tires are Panaracer Comet Hardpack, 700x38c, with short knobs that improve traction.

 Apart from that, the Cannondale Quick CX4 comes with Cannondale pedals, a Cannondale ergonomic saddle, and frame and rack mounts.
 It’s ready to go on an adventure!

 The Diamondback Trace ST – known for years

 The components of this Diamondback Trace ST are just great!

 I believe that every hybrid bike should have disc brakes due to the superior braking power.
 It also has 21 gears and is fairly light.
-It has first place in our best hybrid bikes review in 2019 for reason!
+It has first place in our best hybrid bikes under $500 class for reason!

 The fork is called Dual Sport Fork, which is made of Hi-Ten Steel.
 It means it is quite strong!